- Daniel Novák, PhD - group leader

 - Jiří Vošmik - Master student

-Daniel Novák, PhD - group leader
+Daniel Novák, PhD - head

 He is a senior researcher at the Department of Cybernetics, CTU, Faculty of Electrical Engineering.
 Currently he reads lectures on Artificial Intelligence, Biometrics and Neuroinformatics.
 He publishes contributions in the field of neuroscience, ICT healthcare and ambient assisted living systems.
 See more at my linkedIn profile